-The Plan's cash deposits were comprised of cash in banks, amounting to \$134,131 at September 30, 2018.
-Each of the banks holding the Plan's deposits, is a certified participant in the Security for Alabama Funds Enhancement (SAFE) program.
+The Plan's cash deposits were comprised of cash in bank, amounting to \$7,411,344 at September 30, 2020.
+The bank holding the Plan's deposits is a certified participant in the Security for Alabama Funds Enhancement (SAFE) program.
 Through the SAFE program, all public funds are protected through a collateral pool administered by the Alabama State Treasury.
-All of the Plan's deposits were fully insured or collateralized at September 30, 2018.
+All of the Plan's deposits were fully insured or collateralized at September 30, 2020.